Things to Do in Marrakech, What to See?

 Best things to do in Marrakech

-Symmetrical view of the intricately decorated courtyard of Ali Ben Youssef Madrasa with reflection in the central pool, Marrakech.
+courtyard of Ali Ben Youssef Madrasa , best things to do in Marrakech.

 Architectural Elegance of Ali Ben Youssef Madrasa – Marrakech’s Historic Gem